Twirlie/deadlock-basestats/README.md

 ## Data Source

 Hero data is sourced from the [Deadlock API](https://deadlock-api.com/).
-Currently using a static snapshot (`heroes.json`), with plans to implement live fetching to stay current with game updates.

 The `pnpm extract` command:
-1. Reads `heroes.json`
+1. queries API or reads from local `heroes.json`
 2. Extracts hero `id`, `name`, and `starting_stats` for each hero
 3. Writes pruned data to `data/heroes-stats.json`